mjhosseini/open_contextual_link_pred/README.md

 In the above training, we make sure that the entity-pairs in the triple mentions in training, develpment, and test sets do not overlap.
 Therefore, the model cannot just memorize the relations that hold between entity pairs.
 The flag --all_triples_path provides a split of the data based on entity-pairs.

 You can also download the pre-trained contextual link prediction model.
+All the mentioned models in this GitHub page could be found in the folder 'pretrained_models'.

     sh scripts/dl_pretrained.sh